reiinakano/reiinakano.github.io/draft-solving-probability.md

 Something that intrigued me in [Saxton et. al.][mathematics_dataset_paper]'s paper was how high a baseline transformer scored on probability tasks (~0.77 and ~0.73), given that working these out are a multi-step process.
 How could basic pattern-matching score so highly on such a task?
 Is mere perception enough to figure out something like the probability product rule, on such a generic architecture without any prior knowledge of numbers or probability?

 To try and explain this, we point out that although questions are unique, a lot of them will share the same answers.
-For example, `Calculate prob of sequence aad from abcda`, `Calculate prob of sequence bbz from zbbmn`, and `Calculate prob of sequence rpr from {r: 2, p: 1, x:2}` all lead to the same answer.
+For example, `Calculate prob of sequence aad from abcda`, `Calculate prob of sequence bbz from zbbmn`, and `Calculate prob of sequence rpr from {r: 2, p: 1, x:2}` all lead to the same answer, `1/30`.

 Doing a bit of analysis on training set *questions*, we find that out of 1 million samples each, `swr_p_level_set` and `swr_p_sequence` have 977179 and 978045 unique questions, respectively.
 This seems reasonable, as duplicates are limited to <3% of the training set and the distribution over questions appears fairly uniform.